 An open technique using wide resection can be compromised because of the lack of visibility inherent in a thoracotomy exposure and articulations necessary to perform a thorough lymphadenectomy.
 In addition, the significant torque on the chest wall required to obtain the best visibility increases the likelihood for postoperative discomfort.
 Aforementioned robotic advantages, we feel, solve limitations of prior approaches thus extending clinical benefits to the patient.

 The preoperative evaluation is no different for robotic surgery than for the conventional open surgical procedure.
 The history and physical examination are integral components in the initial phases of surgical decision making.
 Further workup may include CXR, CT chest/abdomen, FDG-positron emission tomography, barium swallow, upper endoscopy, bronchoscopy, endoscopic ultrasound, pulmonary function testing, and cardiopulmonary exercise testing.
-We do not exclude patients based on BMI, ASA ...
+We do not exclude patients based ...